-The Volume Allocation List displays the space allocated for Target USB and iSCSI volumes on the current RAID volume.
-The 1U4500 supports up to 5 iSCSI volumes in each RAID volume.
+The Volume Allocation List displays the space allocated for Target USB volume on the current RAID volume.

 Volume Allocation List Item Description Modify Click this to modify the allocated space.
 Del Click this to delete the allocated space. Туре Type of volume.
 Can be either USB or iSCSI.
 Name Name assigned to the volume.
 Capacity Capacity of the allocated space.
-Target USB Click to allocate space to Target USB volume. iSCSI Target Click to allocate space to iSCSI volume.
+Target USB Click to allocate space to Target USB volume.